Vimposed/eve/README.md

 # Eve

 **Eve** is a semi-private server management bot for [Discord](https://discord.com).
 It features a suite of advanced tools to help streamline the server administration, moderation, and auto-moderation processes.
-In addition to this, they are also intended to be extremely intuitive, customizable, and fast.
+In addition to this, Eve is also intended to be extremely intuitive, customizable, and fast.

 The bot is semi-private in order to reduce load and keep it running smoothly.
 Our ultimate goal with Eve is to make a functional bot that delivers excellent tools and performance in one package.